 I work with adults of all ages who may be experiencing a range of issues, including (but not limited to):

 I also have specialised, accredited training in working with clients who have experienced the loss of a baby before, at or after birth, and have experience in working with women who have experienced sexual abuse and assault through my work at the Oxfordshire Sexual Abuse and Rape Crisis Centre.

 Working with me

-In my purpose-built therapy room you'll find a warm, friendly welcome and a commitment to helping you tap into your inborn capacity for change and healing.
+Whether we work in a virtual counselling room or a real one, you'll find a warm, friendly welcome and a commitment to helping you tap into your inborn capacity for change and healing.

 I’m a member of the British Association for Counselling and Psychotherapy and an accredited member of the National Counselling Society, and I work within the ethical frameworks of both of these bodies.
 I regularly undertake additional training to continue to improve my work with clients.

 I have personal experience of pregnancy loss so I understand the range of (sometimes conflicting) emotions that can accompany it.
 I have completed specialist training on working with parents who have experienced pregnancy loss or the loss of a baby during or shortly after birth.
 Whether one or both parents choose to seek counselling, you are assured of a gentle welcome and a safe, compassionate and non-judgmental space to work through this unique grief at your own pace.